tochman/the_blue_print/chapters/03-state-and-props.md

 This custom hook encapsulates common form logic and can be reused across different forms in your application.
 It handles field updates, validation, error management, and provides a clean interface for form components.

-## Performance Considerations and Optimization
+## Performance considerations and optimization

 As your React applications grow in complexity, understanding how state changes affect performance becomes increasingly important.
 React is generally fast, but inefficient state management can lead to unnecessary re-renders and degraded user experience.

 The key to performance optimization in React is understanding when components re-render and minimizing unnecessary work.
 Every state update triggers a re-render of the component and potentially its children, so designing your state structure thoughtfully can have significant performance implications.

-## Minimizing Re-renders Through State Design
+## Minimizing re-renders through state design

 The structure of your state directly affects how often components re-render.
 State that changes frequently should be isolated from state that remains stable, and components should only re-render when the data they actually use has changed.